Can We Rely on AI Detectors?

 Even though Originality.ai was entirely correct in detecting the AI-generated story, I could not help but seriously reconsider my writing career, based on the results garnered by my original story submission.
 Since I do not fancy myself an expert writer, I decided to look to a couple of “more established” authors to see what these tools detected.

-For my second test I used Edgar Allan Poe’s “The Tell-Tale Heart”.
+For my second test I used Edgar Allan Poe’s “The Tell-Tale Heart” and then I asked ChatGPT to write a story similar to Poe’s.

-This was the AI version of a horror story.
-Possibly the most convoluted rewrite of the classic tale, complete with illogical references to a heart and floorboards in a garden!
+For the sake of the story, the AI version of Poe’s horror story was complete with illogical references to a heart and floorboards in a garden!
 These were obvious oversights as AI attempted to substitute words from Poe’s original work.
 I was warmed by the knowledge that at least it knew of the original story.

-However, since this is not a piece about AI’s shortcomings, let’s move on to the AI detector results.
+However, since this is not a piece about the shortcomings of AI, let’s move on to the AI detector results.

 How could the AI detector, which clearly knows the classic Poe tale, suspect that 22.51% was AI-generated?